nutanix-japan/ncsc-labs-japan/volumes_deploy/volumes_deploy.rst

 Login to the Linux guest VM to get the iSCSI iqn name:

 #.
-Login to CentOS on your assigned cluster with
+Login to CentOS VM on your assigned cluster with

     - Username - root
     - Password - nutanix/4u